umd-lib/archelon/docs/Archelon2.0MigrationNotes.md

 Turbo functionality may need to be re-enabled, if we find Blacklight functionality that truly relies on it.

+#### LIBFCREPO-1522

+The turbo-prefetch behavior has been disabled, as it was triggering bookmarks to be selected on hovering the select buttons, which affected the javascript for determining if a bookmark was selected or not.
+There didn't seem to be any degredations by disabling it

 ### SQLite now honors foreign key constraints

 As of Rails 6, SQLite now honors foreign key constraints, which causes tests in